For your predictive goals to be as effective as they can be, there are a few things to address before you build them.

 Are you looking for potential trends?

-Because predictive goals don't have finite start and stop dates (they "roll" from one refresh to the next), a single goal can tell you how many users are likely to perform an action for a certain period of time, starting when you create a goal, and for the same period of time after subsequent weekly refreshes.
+Because predictive goals don't have finite start and stop dates (they "roll" from one refresh to the next), a single goal can tell you how many users are likely to perform an action within a 30-day period of time, starting when you create a goal, and for the same period of time after subsequent weekly refreshes.
 This can help you track, for example, how many users might upgrade to a premium account in a one month period.

 Do you want to evaluate brand engagement based on unique custom events?

 If you're already familiar with Brand Affinity™, you can think of this as the next step in measuring users' loyalty to your brand.
 Instead of assessing engagement based on historical clicks and opens, use Predictive Goals to see who's likely to engage based on your unique events.